Formation of $\bar{\rm{H}}^+$ via three body attachment of $\rm{e}^+$ to $\bar{\rm{H}}$: Conclusion

 \section{Conclusion}

-The formation of positive ions of antihydrogen via three body attachment with an assisting electron, $\rm{e}^- + \rm{e}^+ + \bar{\rm{H}} \rightarrow \rm{e}^- + \bar{\rm{H}}^+$, was considered.
-This three body mechanism was compared with the spontaneous radiative attachment of a positron to antihydrogen and the two-center dileptonic attachment in which a positron is captured by antihydrogen in collisions with cesium atoms.
+The formation of positive ions of antihydrogen via three-body attachment with an assisting electron, $\rm{e}^- + \rm{e}^+ + \bar{\rm{H}} \rightarrow \rm{e}^- + \bar{\rm{H}}^+$, was considered.
+This three-body mechanism was compared with the spontaneous radiative attachment of a positron to antihydrogen and the two-center dileptonic attachment in which a positron is captured by antihydrogen in collisions with cesium atoms.

 Our results show that with a realistic choice of positron and electron densities ($\sim 10^8$ cm$^{-3}$ and $\sim 10^{10}$ cm$^{-3}$, respectively) the 3BAe can be by far the dominant attachment mechanism at very low ($\lesssim 10^{-2}$ eV) positron/electron energies.
-At the parameters considered its efficiency is essentially not influenced by annihilation and exceeds by many orders of magnitude that of the corresponding three body reaction $\rm{e}^+ + \rm{e}^+ + \bar{\rm{H}}$ where the role of an assisting particle is played by a positron.
+At the parameters considered its efficiency is essentially not influenced by annihilation and exceeds by orders of magnitude that of the corresponding three-body reaction $\rm{e}^+ + \rm{e}^+ + \bar{\rm{H}}$ where the role of an assisting particle is played by a positron.

-We have investigated the formation of $\bar{H}^+$, which is a four body problem, using a rather simple approach which is not expected to yield very accurate results.
-Nevertheless, at low energies the dominance of the three body mechanism over the other attachment processes was found to be so extremely strong that this main finding will hardly be changed in a more elaborate treatment.
+One should add that we have considered the three-body attachment using a rather simple approach which is not expected to yield very accurate results.
+Nevertheless, at low energies the dominance of the three-body mechanism over the other attachment processes was found to be so extremely strong that this finding would hardly be changed in a more elaborate treatment.